-Note: Throughout this section item numbers mentioned are related to the above drawing KIT-08015.
+Note: Throughout this section item numbers mentioned are related to the above drawing KIT-08239.

-1. The axle frame stabiliser which connects to the tractor can be set at two different widths.
-Both Pin arms (item 2) can be flipped over to give either 1000 or 1100 mm depending on which width the axle brackets attached onto the tractor axle have been set.
+The axle frame stabiliser which connects to the tractor can be set at two different widths.
+Both Pin arms item 2 and 3 can be swapped over to give either 1000 or 1100mm depending on which width the axle brackets attached onto the tractor axle have been set.

 2. Once the correct width has been identified it's important to work out the axle frames overall length required which will ultimately determine the distance between Powerblade and the tractor.
-Multiple holes in both item 1 and item 2 allow 70mm increments of the overall length of the axle frame assembly.
+Multiple holes in both item 1, 2 and 3 allow 70mm increments of the overall length of the axle frame assembly.
 The Powerblade should be as close as physically and practically possible to the rear of the tractor whilst maintaining sufficient gap that in all positions the Powerblade DOES NOT contact the tractor (e.g. tyre, mud guard etc...).